ryebr3ad/bing-search-bot/README.md

 ## Future Improvements:

-* Find a more elegant way to add search terms instead of using a long static initializer
 * Remove hard-coded strings and use properties
 * Schedule application to run at a specified time each day